l30nard0/mif/demos/demo1/readme.txt

   (radvd, apache2 and bind9)
-Scripts are executed with: sudo ./run.sh <command> [<host>] where <command> is one of "start", "stop" and "clean", while <host> is one of C, R1, R2, S1 and S2.
+Scripts are executed with: sudo ./run.sh <command> [<host>] where <command> is one of "start", "stop" and "clean", while <host> is one of C, R1, R2, S1 and S2 (can be ommited and derived from host name).
 Command "stop" will stop all started services and applications.
 Command "clean" will first invoke "stop" and then restore system to previous state (remove created configuration files, produced custom logs, compiled